 Encouraged to pursue a career in conducting, Frank went to the Staatliche Hochschule für Musik, Heidelberg-Mannheim in Germany where he completed his graduate studies and spent a number of years working as a professional conductor at various opera houses as well as conducting symphony orchestras in different countries.

 During this time he met and married Riad, with whom he then returned to Vancouver.
-Frank is currently studying part-time at Regent College and continuing to serve others with his musical talent.
-He feels called to the ministry and willing to go where God leads.
-Most recently he served a short term as Interim Pastor at the United Mennonite Church in Black Creek, BC, and worked part-time as Music Coordinator at the Emmanuel Mennonite Church in Abbotsford.
-As of January 2011 Frank is the Interim Pastor at the Immanuel Baptist Church in Vancouver for the next two years.
+Frank feels called to the ministry and willing to go where God leads.
+He served a short term as Interim Pastor at the United Mennonite Church in Black Creek, BC, worked part-time as Music Coordinator at the Emmanuel Mennonite Church in Abbotsford and was the Interim Pastor at the Immanuel Baptist Church in Vancouver for two years.
+Frank graduated from Regent College in 2015 and is currently the Senior Pastor at Trinity Pacific Church in Richmond, BC.